stevan/Jackalope/README.md

         id      : <string id>,
         body    : <data structure modeled by your schema>, version : <digest of the body>,
-        links   : [ <array of xlink items> ]
+        links   : [ <array of hyperlink items> ]
     }

 The 'id' field is the lookup key for this given resource in the repository and the 'body' is what you have stored in the resource repository.
 The 'version' is a digest of the body constructed by creating an SHA-256 hash of the cannonical JSON of the body.
-And then finally the optional 'links' is an array of 'xlink' items which represent the other available services for this resource (ex: read, update, delete, etc.)
+And then finally the optional 'links' is an array of 'hyperlink' items which represent the other available services for this resource (ex: read, update, delete, etc.)

 We also have a concept of resource references, which is a representation of a